iTofu/ReusableProtocol/README.md

 [![LeoDev](https://img.shields.io/badge/blog-LeoDev.me-brightgreen.svg)](https://leodev.me)
 [![GitHub stars](https://img.shields.io/github/stars/iTofu/ReusableProtocol.svg?style=social&label=Star)](https://github.com/iTofu/ReusableProtocol)

+🎏 ReusableProtocol is a helpful and pure Swift implemented library for registering and reusing cells or views in the table view and collection view.
+You may never care about what the reuse identifier is.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.